SamuSommer/ScrobbleSync/README.md

 ### Installation
 1. Download ScrobbleSync (click on the green `Code` button towards the top of this page, then click `Download ZIP`)
-2. Open the zip folder and copy the file 'ScrobbleSync 0.6.0.scpt'
+2. Open the zip folder and copy the file **'ScrobbleSync_0.6.0.scpt'**
 3. Paste it into

 >/Users/yourusernamehere/Library/Music/Scripts

-(create the Scripts folder if it doesn't exist yet)
+(create the *Scripts* folder if it doesn't exist yet)

 4. Then open the file and put in your **last.fm username** where it says to do so (at the top).
-5. (*Optional but recommended*) If you want a text file with a summary of the script's run and tags to check to be created automatically, please enter the file path where it shall be saved below.
+5. (*Optional but recommended*) If you want a text file with a summary of the script's run and tags to check to be created automatically, please enter the **file path** to save it in below.
 If you don't want the summary, just leave it as is, nothing will be created.
 6. Save the script (`⌘-S`) and close it.